Creating and Using a System Repair Disc (Windows 7)

 A system repair disc can be used to boot your computer.
 It also contains Windows system recovery tools that can help you recover Windows from a serious error or restore your computer from a system image.

-Creating a system repair disc
+Creating a system repair disc in Windows 7

 - Under System and Security , click Back up your computer .The Backup and Restore Center opens.

 - Click Create a system repair disc .

 - Select a CD/DVD drive and insert a blank disc into the drive.
 Then click Create disc .Windows begins creating the repair disc.

 - When the repair disc is complete, click Close .
 Then label your disc with the following information:Repair disc Windows 7 64-bit